RaoufEbrahimi/Raouf_CleanArchitecture_CQRS/README.md

 - **Improved Flexibility**: The ability to use different ORMs or databases for commands and queries increases adaptability to various project requirements.
 - **Improved Testability**: The interface-based approach allows for easier mocking and unit testing, improving the overall quality of the application.

+### Unit of Work Pattern
+The project implements a **Unit of Work** pattern alongside the repository pattern.
+This allows for the grouping of multiple operations into a single transaction, ensuring that changes are only saved once all modifications are complete.
+This approach enhances data integrity and consistency.

+**Benefits**:
+- **Enhanced Data Integrity**: Ensures that all changes are saved in a single transaction, preventing partial updates and maintaining consistency.
+- **Simplified Transaction Management**: Encapsulates transaction logic, making it easier to manage changes across multiple repositories.

 ### ErrorOr\<T\> Result Pattern
 In the **Domain Layer**, the project employs the **ErrorOr\<T\>** feature as a **Result Pattern** to handle operation outcomes in a clean and consistent manner.
 This pattern allows methods to return either a successful result of type **T** or an error, encapsulating both success and failure scenarios in a single, predictable return type.